adamkewley/fo2dat/README.md

 - Contains metadata for each file in `dat_file`
 - A continuous block of `tree_entry`s with no separators
 - The starting offset for `tree_entries` can be calculated from `tree_size`
+- With some Fallout2 DAT2 files, `tree_entries` can contain duplicate entries, these are ignored

 ## `tree_entry`